Have you heard about Google Hummingbird?

 - How many in-depth articles do you have on your website?
 Consider these natural language queries and how people may be asking a question to find one of your web pages.
 Add more “how to” and “how can” articles, but don’t overdo it.
 Resist the urge to change all of your articles into this format.
 We are not trying to game the system here; just provide our audience with the best content which is exactly what the search engine wants.

-By adapting this new customer-centric attitude, as a business on the web, you can increase your chances of getting found in the search engines.
+By adopting this new customer-centric attitude, as a business on the web, you can increase your chances of getting found in the search engines.
 The more you please your audience, the more you please Google, which results in increased targeted traffic and a steady stream of customers ready to convert.

 Have you noticed any changes from Google Hummingbird?